mehtaaashi05/mgt3745-hw1/PROBLEM.md

 **The tool I already assumed: the organization directory**

 **What would have to be true for it to be justified: For this tool to be justified, the problem would need to be about information gap.
-It would also require that once the interns had the information, they would be able to solve the problem easily.**
+It would also require that once the interns had the information, they would be able to solve the problem easily.
+My own experience indicates this.
+Even once I knew who to talk to, the real barrier was the risk of how reaching out would be perceived and how I would go about indicating that I was interested in the position without seeming like I was not committed to Treasury Management.**

 ---

 ## 6. Adequacy Sketch
 `10 pts`

-*Good enough would look like interns having an opportunity to explore different areas of the organization without seeming like they do not like their current role.
-I would know if I have reached it when I feel comfortable having conversations about wanting to explore other parts of the bank with my team without being nervous. *
+**Good enough would look like interns having an opportunity to explore different areas of the organization without seeming like they do not like their current role.
+I would know if I have reached it when I feel comfortable having conversations about wanting to explore other parts of the bank with my team without being nervous.**

 ---